marcocspc/58wq/_posts/2023-09-18-Setting-up-my-Portable-Router-(RP-WD009)-with-OpenWRT.md

 ---
 layout: post
-title:  "Setting up my RP-WD009 with OpenWRT"
+title:  "Setting up my Portable Router (RP-WD009) with OpenWRT"
-date:  2021-10-19 11:50:53 -0300
+date:  2023-09-18 22:26:13 -0300
 categories: english linux openwrt
 ---

 # Setting up my Portable Router (RP-WD009) with OpenWRT

-I am not an anxious person.
-I mean, I've been waiting, like, an eternity for my RPWD009 to arrive (it was three weeks lol).
-Ok, I may be a bit excited, but today I got my portable router from Ravpower, and the first thing I did was to flash it with OpenWRT.

-I should have done a backup first, but...
-Well, things went good, so no worries.
-Oh, and I have followed [this](https://openwrt.org/toh/ravpower/rp-wd009#oem_installation_using_the_tftp_method) to flash it, if you're curious how I did it.

-Anyway, here I'll be taking notes about everything I do to modify the default configurations in the stock openwrt image.
+Here I'll be taking notes about everything I do to modify the default configurations in the stock openwrt image of my portable router (RP-WD009).
 I'll document my efforts to the future, if I need somehow to do them again.

 ## First things first